 System-specific Developer Set-up

-Section System-specific Set-up for Users in the PSyclone User Guide describes the setup for a user of PSyclone.
+Section Installation in the PSyclone User Guide describes the setup for a user of PSyclone.
 It includes all steps necessary to be able to use PSyclone.
 And while you could obviously do some development, none of the required tools for testing or documentation creation will be installed.

 This section adds software that is used to develop and test PSyclone.
 It includes all packages for testing and creation of documentation in html and pdf.
-We assume you have already installed the software described in the System-specific Set-up for Users section.
+We assume you have already installed the software described in the Installation section.

 It contains detailed instructions for Ubuntu 16.04.2 and OpenSUSE 42.2 - if you are working with a different Linux distribution some adjustments will be necessary.